jigfox/GPG.tmbundle/README.md

 Usage:
 ------

-Hit "ctrl-alt-command g" and then hit 1 or 2 for Decryption or Encryption
+Hit "⌃⌥⌘G" and then hit 1 or 2 for Decryption or Encryption

 License:
 --------